p4lang/p4c/license-details/README.md

 The P4 compiler `p4c` is a leading project of the P4 Consortium, and used by several companies as the front end of P4 compilers for a variety of hardware targets.
-Most of these companies have significant proprietary back end code added to them, and the resulting binary executables are released, with no copyleft obligation for those companies to release their back end source code.
+Most of these companies develop significant proprietary back end code, and the resulting binary executables are released, with no copyleft obligation for those companies to release their back end source code.